Woman gets a tattoo and only later learns the secret meaning: "I made a mistake"

 Deciding on a tattoo motif is not easy.
-If you get it, there’s no going back.
+If you get it, there’s no turning back.
 Some women had to experience this bitterly.

 Munich/Brisbane – Some people have asked themselves whether they should get a tattoo.
 The decision should be made wisely.
 After all, you carry this type of body jewelry with you for the rest of your life.
 Therefore, the choice of motif is also important.